By John Blanchette

 There are lots of walking streets that ban automobiles.
 I strolled through the old town lanes above Holy Trinity Church and dined at Zum Fidelen Affen (which means "the jovial monkey") on Priesterhausgasse, a traditional ale house serving local dishes such as schnitzel, sausages, roast potatoes, a delicious beef-broth soup with dumpling, and, of course, apple strudel for dessert.
 The house beer is the local Trumer Pils, hoppy and refreshing.

 My favorite local beer, however, was Stiegl.
 It could also have been Christopher Columbus' favorite since the brewery was founded in 1492.
+I decided "Take the tour and discover a new world of taste" should be their motto.

 The more interesting part of the city is the Left Bank.
 This is where Mozart was born and lived his early life in a six-story yellow house.
 Here you will find the museums, concert houses, food markets (where I indulged at the pretzel booth), and best restaurants and cafes, including my favorite, Schatz, inside a historic building on Getreidegasse.
 It serves the best pastry in town.
 Try K&K on Waagplatz for lunch.
 They offer a perfectly prepared duck in plum sauce in the upstairs dining area.